The cost of comprehensive health screenings in Singapore in 2022

 How often should you get checked?

 The answer depends entirely on your age, health status, and family history.
 But the general rule is that you may not need to go for a comprehensive health screening every year if you are a healthy individual.
 Certain types of screenings like mammograms and x-rays can actually be harmful, and should not be overdone.

 But after you have reached a certain age, which varies between different individuals, you may consider having annual check-ups.
 It’s always advisable to consult your doctor on what and when you should get health screenings.

 Health screening options for expats in Singapore

 While Singaporean nationals can use their Medisave to cover the costs of some screenings, expatriates living in the city may have to pay out of pocket for the medical expenses, which could stack up significantly, especially in private institutions.
 Given this, expats in Singapore, particularly frequent travelers, are strongly urged to secure an international health insurance plan.

-International health insurance allows you to get access to quality healthcare at your preferred medical facility across virtually all countries in the world, though some plans may exclude the United States.
-You will have the peace of mind in knowing that you can enjoy top-notch care should you encounter any mishap overseas.
+International health insurance allows you to access quality healthcare at your preferred medical facility across virtually all countries in the world, though some plans may exclude the United States.
+You will have peace of mind knowing that you can enjoy top-notch care if you encounter any mishap overseas.

 This kind of international healthcare comes with a higher price tag and can be a substantial investment, which is why you should compare different policies carefully before making any purchasing decision.

-Wondering how much does comprehensive health insurance costs?
+Wondering how much comprehensive health insurance costs?
 Pacific Prime Singapore can help.
-With over 20 years of experience and multiple offices across the world, we are an established insurance advisory specialized in international health insurance and employee benefits.
-Our team of experts are on hand to match you with the best plan that matches your needs.
-Contact us today for impartial advice, an obligation-free quote, and a plan comparison!
+We are an established health insurance broker and employee benefits specialist with over 20 years of experience and multiple offices across the world.
+Our team of experts is on hand to match you with the best plan that fits your needs and budget.